MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-bulk-upload-format-csv-json.md

-## Using a comma separated value (CSV) file for data content migration
+## Using a comma-separated value (CSV) file for data content migration

-Migration Manager lets you use a comma separated (CSV) file to bulk migrate your data.
+Migration Manager lets you use a comma-separated (CSV) file to bulk migrate your data.
 Use any text editor, or an application like Excel, to create the CSV file.

  **CSV file format**